IamUSER/Flipper-Fusion/ReadMe.md

 <h2 align="center">Install my mutant firmware by building it yourself:</h2>
 <h3 align="center">Freshest Firmware is in the <b>Reactor</b> Branch!</h3>
 <br><br>
-Requires builtin updater app!
-Upgrade to a custom firmware using the webupdater prior to installing Fusion!
+<b>Requires USB Flash or Builtin Updater App!</b> Upgrade to a custom firmware using the webupdater prior to installing Fusion!
 Once you have a custom firmware such as Unleashed installed you can use the built in updater to load Fusion.
 <br><br>

 ```bash